 Anyway, in my experience, I often get writer’s block when I’m writing too much without giving myself a break, or at times when I am aiming for the perfect write up.
 However I do remember fretting the feeling of even jotting down my thoughts because I was afraid of criticism and didn’t know how I’d take it as.
 BUT, I’ve been writing for years now and I know that there is a solution to crushing this enemy and I’ll personally tell you how!

-So here are 5 ways through which I prevent/get over writer’s block.
+So here are 6 ways through which I prevent or at least try to get over writer’s block.

 I doll up and go out: Yes, I change into something nice, wear some makeup and hit the road, often alone and listen to music or catch up with someone.
 It helps, it always does because I am able to get my mind off of everything else and shift my focus towards the change of my surroundings.
 The more I talk to someone else, the more I am able to expand and exercise my brain cells and feel rejuvenated.

 I stop writing when I cant: It’s always better to stop there and then if you can’t write because you know you’re not going to get anything done.
 So why are pushing yourself to create something that is not going to give you the end result?